Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Theoretical framework

-where the integration constant has been fixed so as to obtain a minimal two-parameter model.
-We refer to this as the logistic model in the subsequent discussion.
-The resulting $w_{\rm T}$ has a sigmoid (logistic) form and naturally interpolates between a matter-dominated epoch with $w_{\rm T}\rightarrow 0$ at high redshift and a late-time accelerating phase with $w_{\rm T}< -1/3$ for $A>0$.
+The integration constant is fixed to obtain a minimal two-parameter form that captures the transition between fixed points while avoiding additional degeneracies.
+We refer to this as the Logistic model in the subsequent discussion.
+The resulting $w_{\rm T}$ has a sigmoid (logistic) form similar to the $\Lambda$CDM case, however, it does not reproduce $\Lambda$CDM or CPL behaviour for any choice of parameters.
 At this stage, we want to stress on a few points.
 All the RG-flow logistic type equations mentioned above are autonomous equations in terms of the flow parameters (either $z$ or $\log a$) and all of them have two fixed points through which the Universe evolves at different epochs.
-On the other hand, for models with matter + CPL DE, one can not write an exact logistic RG-flow like autonomous equation for $w_{\rm T}$.
-Moreover, for a sigmoid nature of $w_{\rm T}$, there will be always a maximum in $\frac{dw_{\rm T}}{dz}$ (as discussed in the Appendix \ref{app1}).
+On the other hand, for models like matter + CPL DE, one can not, in general, write such an exact evolution equation for $w_{\rm T}$.
+Moreover, for a sigmoid nature of $w_{\rm T}$, there will be always a maximum in $\frac{dw_{\rm T}}{dz}$ (For details, see Appendix \ref{appen}).
 For CPL DE model, this is not obvious.